victoreeckh/Renewable_Energy_notes/pages/PV physics.md

 		- front: fingerstructure
 			- let light penetrate
 			- in between contacts
+	- Diode in the dark
+		- Diffusion of carriers from
 - #### Diode under illumination: quantitative
 - Networkmodel
 - Alternative collecting junction structures